-- I. Lung cancer focused molecular profiling panels (0022U, 81457) are considered medically necessary when: - A. The member/enrollee has a diagnosis of: - 1.
+- I. Lung cancer focused molecular profiling panels (0022U, 81445) are considered medically necessary when: - A. The member/enrollee has a diagnosis of any of the following: - 1.
 Advanced (stage IIIb or higher) or metastatic lung adenocarcinoma, OR - 2.
 Advanced (stage IIIb or higher) or metastatic large cell lung carcinoma, OR - 3.
 Advanced (stage IIIb or higher) or metastatic squamous cell lung carcinoma, OR - 4.
-Advanced (stage IIIb or higher) or metastatic non-small cell lung cancer (NSCLC) not otherwise specified (NOS), AND

-- B. The member/enrollee is seeking further cancer treatment (e.g., therapeutic chemotherapy). - II.
-Repeat lung cancer-focused molecular profiling panels (0022U, 81457) are considered medically necessary when the member/enrollee has progression on targeted therapy for non-small cell lung cancer. - III.
-Lung cancer-focused molecular profiling panels (0022U, 81457) are considered investigational for all other indications.
+Advanced (stage IIIb or higher) or metastatic non-small cell lung cancer (NSCLC) not otherwise specified (NOS), AND - B. The member/enrollee is seeking further cancer treatment (e.g., therapeutic chemotherapy). - II.
+Repeat lung cancer-focused molecular profiling panels (0022U, 81445) is medically necessary when the member/enrollee has progression on targeted therapy for non-small cell lung cancer. - III.
+Lung cancer-focused molecular profiling panels (0022U, 81445) are considered investigational for all other indications.